JAForewit/LayerlessNN/README.md

 # Organic Neural Network (ONN)
-While inspiration for this project came from my knowledge of biological brains, I realize that implementation removes many of the simulatrities.
+While inspiration for this project came from my limited knowledge of biological brains, I realize that implementation removes many of the simulatrities.

 ALL WORK (INCLUDING THIS DOCUMENT) IS IN DEVELOPMENT.